grant funded training

 Step 2: If your requested training is NOT in any of the catalogs below, the next step is to ensure that the requested program meets with the grant guidelines for training not provided by FEMA (DHS).
 The SAA and TPOC can assist with this determination, but the more information you provide, the better we can assist.

-You will need to submit your request by completing a Homeland Security Grant Program: Request to Fund Training application (contact your TPOC for more information).
+You will need to submit your request by completing a Reimbursement Pre-approval Request Form.
 Submit the completed aplication via fax or email to the TPOC with the following information:

 - Course title (and course number if applicable)